rberenguel/yacme/README.md

 - 🎨 **Live Preview**: See your diagram update as you type
 - 📝 **Simple Syntax**: Text-based format that's easy to learn and version control
-- 🎯 **Interactive Nodes**: Expandable sections with prose content
+- 🎯 **Interactive Nodes**: Expandable sections with Markdown prose content
+- 💅 **Prose Styling**: Custom CSS styling for expandable nodes with `.style { }` blocks
 - 🎬 **Presentation Mode**: Create slides that progressively reveal your diagram
+- 📍 **PRESET Mode**: Define custom node positions for the main diagram view
 - 📍 **Positioned Slides**: Place nodes exactly where you want them with percentage-based coordinates
 - 📹 **Viewport Positioning**: Each slide can have its own camera position and zoom level with `@view` directives
 - ✨ **Multi-Level Highlighting**: Draw attention with 4 color-coded highlight levels
-- 🎯 **Drag-to-Position**: Reposition nodes in present mode and auto-update the source
+- 🎯 **Drag-to-Position**: Reposition nodes in present/preset mode and auto-update the source
-- 🎥 **Interactive Camera**: Zoom/pan in present mode to set custom viewport positions per slide
+- 🎥 **Interactive Camera**: Zoom/pan in present/preset mode to set custom viewport positions
 - 🔗 **Clickable Links**: Add URLs to nodes and edges
 - 🎨 **Customizable Styling**: Inline CSS and class-based styling
 - 🔍 **Icon Support**: Embed Iconoir icons in labels
+- 👻 **Slide-Only Elements**: Hide nodes/edges in main view, show only in slides
 - 💾 **Persistence**: Save/load diagrams to local storage
 - 📤 **Dual Export**:
   - Standalone HTML presentations with ?preso URL parameter